UniMath/agda-unimath/src/foundation-core/identity-types.lagda.md

 We include two notations for the identity type.
 First, we introduce the identity type using Martin-Löf's original notation `Id`.
 Then we introduce as a secondary option the infix notation `_＝_`.

 **Note**: The equals sign in the infix notation is not the standard equals sign on your keyboard, but it is the [full width equals sign](https://www.fileformat.info/info/unicode/char/ff1d/index.htm).
+Note that the full width equals sign is slightly wider, and it is highlighted in blue just like all the other defined constructions in Agda.
 In order to type the full width equals sign in Agda emacs mode, you need to add it to your agda input method as follows:

 - Type `M-x customize-variable` and press enter.
 - Type `agda-input-user-translations` and press enter.